amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 nasdaq100 <- nasdaq100[order(as.Date(nasdaq100$date, "%m/%d/%Y"), decreasing = TRUE),]
 ```
 <BR><BR>
 Here is the pattern maker function.
-This will take our raw market data and scale all of it so that we can compare any symbol with any other symbole.
+This will take our raw market data and scale all of it so that we can compare any symbol with any other symbol.
 It then subtracts the different day ranges requested by the ``days`` parameter and puts them all on the same row along with the outcome.
 To make things even more compatible, the ``roundByScaler`` parameter can round results.

 ```r